C&C Empathy Training (CCET)

 Why incorporate empathy?

 Let's be realistic though...sometimes it's not that easy!
 This is where CCET can help you.
 Using a rare and thought provoking honesty, CCET's Founder Carolyn Cleveland motivates and inspires the use of emotional awareness and empathy.
 Taking people on a journey through complex emotions in an emotive, candid, yet humorous way.
-Using learning models unique to CCET, Carolyn makes empathy and emotional awareness leap out of the textbook to create a truly experiential learning experience to effect authentic change.
+Using learning models unique to CCET, Carolyn makes empathy, compassionate engagement and emotional awareness leap out of the textbook to create a truly experiential learning experience to effect authentic change.

 "CCET's leadership day was amazing.
 What I learnt that day from Carolyn is invaluable to my role as PALS Officer for an NHS Trust.
 It gave me the opportunity to work with colleagues from other departments and discuss relevant issues and how they affect us.
 When listening to people we should show an interest, not be distracted and ask relevant questions being mindful not to interrupt.
 It also gave us the opportunity to think how we should and would like to deal with sometimes difficult situations in the future in an empathic nature.
 Carolyn's determination is outstanding and she demonstrates that being determined and staying strong, you can achieve your goals.
 Sometimes during some very traumatic times, when you feel like giving up you must stay calm, think why you are doing what you are and believe in yourself."